 Celebrate the Clearwater

-Kate Davis, founder of Raptors of the Rockies. was the featured speaker.
+The 2018 picnic featured, Kate Davis, founder of Raptors of the Rockies as the featured speaker.

 Did you know that a golden eagle can spot a rabbit from two miles away?